raul23/equifax-data-breach/docs/readme/technical_questions.rst

 --------------------------------------------------
 `:information_source:`

-  Check the `List of malicious files and web shells allegedly used by the hackers`_ section.
+  Also check `List of malicious files and web shells allegedly used by the hackers`_ .

 According to the DOJ `indictment`_, the alleged four PLA hackers and their co-conspirators supposedly used web shells in various situations: